 One of the other ways businesses can eliminate this bias is through AI.
 Atlassian has also found success with Textio, an augmented writing platform that helps them identify the highest-impact language in their job ads and highlights subtly gendered works within their copy.

 With all this in mind, where do businesses go from here?
-For Simon, it’s not about shifting thinking, but acknowledging that unconscious bias exists and creating new norms that remove the need to make decisions that encourage bias.
+For Simon, it’s not about shifting thinking, but acknowledging that bias exists and creating new norms that remove the need to make decisions that encourage it.

 “Research tells us we can’t re-educate out of these decisions but we have to re-design processes.”